 As highlighted in the diagram below, Eskom Transmission will play the central role of Transmission System Market Operator (TSMO), responsible for balancing electricity supply and demand in real time.
 Large energy users will also be licensed to develop their own generation capacity.
 The TSMO will buy energy from generators (including Eskom’s own power plants housed in its generation entity) in terms of Power Purchase Agreements.
 In turn, Eskom Transmission will sell the procured power to its distribution entity, municipalities and large private sector power users, in terms of Connection and Supply Agreements.

 Figure 2: Roadmap for Eskom

 Source: Roadmap for Eskom in a reformed electricity supply industry

-The Roadmap for Eskom notes that further consideration will need to be given to the structure of the distribution sector as a whole, as there are currently no policy parameters to deal with this changing landscape.
+The Roadmap notes that further thought will need to be given to the structure of the distribution sector, as there are currently no policy parameters to deal with this changing landscape.

 What do Investors want to see?